BartMassey/stm32-touch-sense/README.md

 development and debugging is still in progress.
 Things are not at all ready for use yet, so *caveat emptor*.

+## Running The Touch Example

+* Hook up an STM32F303VC Discovery Board to your Linux Box.

+* Connect a 47pF sampling capacitor between pins PD14 and ground on the Disco Board.
+Connect a touchwire to PD13.

+* Start `openocd` at the project root from a separate terminal.

+* `cargo run --release --example touch`

+* Watch the count values from the acquisitions.

 ## Acknowledgements

 Thanks much to Keith Packard, who helped me to figure stuff